 The main problem is to manage one or more properties files we might have in our project.
 This article will show you how to easily manage it with Owner Java library.

-Let’s imagine we will use a property file to manage the different data and/or configuration for a web test.
+Let’s imagine we will use a property file to manage the different data and/or configurations for a web test.
 We have this file as an example:

 There are a lot of ways we can read a property file using Java.
 This example is a simple one using the Singleton design pattern: